McNulty report in danger of being an exercise in finding ways to price people off peak-time trains, dressed up as simplification.

 Other key concerns include targeting regional railways for reduced service levels; potential staffing cuts; and proposals for massive car parks, which is a recipe for traffic jams around stations and risks turning people away from the train rather than increasing revenue.

 The good news (yes, there is some) is Philip Hammond has committed to a fundamental review of fare structure, which presents a major opportunity to counter some of the threats contained in the report.
 This must be a root and branch review that includes passengers views and needs, not simply an exercise in finding ways to price people off peak-time trains, dressed up as simplification.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.